First Time RVers

 10. If storing your RV long term in a warm enough climate, it is best to leave some water in your tanks.
 The moisture will prevent hardening of any materials left on the tank walls.
 If you are in a colder area, we have the solution for you next.

-12. Once or twice a year, we get a call from a customer that they now have some odor in their RV.
+11. Once or twice a year, we get a call from a customer that they now have some odor in their RV.
 Here is how we fix it.
 First we have them put 1 oz. of Happy Campers in a small plastic sandwich bag and add 1oz. of water.
 Hold it in the palm of their hand for 30 seconds, It will get quite warm.
 We now know the product is fine and there is a bug in the tank that has to be killed.
-It takes a treatment of “Extreme Cleaner” to super clean and get the bad out.
-Please follow directions on label.

 No we didn’t forget sensors.
 They get tissue hung on them, they get corroded or have other problems.
 There are a few things that can help you keep them working: